rsimp/gan-scrambler/README.md

 The project is hosted at https://rsimp.io/gan-scrambler.
 You can create various scrambles without the robot, but will need the gan-robot and a compatible cube to execute the scramble.
 Compatible cubes include: GAN-356i, GAN-356iplay, GAN-356XS, and maybe the GAN-356X.
 You just need the correct center caps for the robot to attach to.

 As a PWA it can be installed on windows, macOS, linux, and android via the chrome browser.
 Unfortunately iOS will not allow bluetooth connections via a web browser even with chrome.
 Once installed an internet connection is not required to operate the robot.
+Installing the app is optional, you can also simply browse to https://rsimp.io/gan-scrambler with chrome.

 The following flags in chrome are required to enable persistent bluetooth connections: #enable-experimental-web-platform-features and #enable-web-bluetooth-new-permissions-backend.
 This simply means you won't need to reconnect to a previously paired robot everytime you open the app or refresh.